 Why Most Haircuts Disappoint

-A haircut that looks incredible on one person can look completely wrong on another.
-The difference comes down to three key factors: face shape, hair type, and lifestyle demands.
-Master these three elements and you’ll never walk out of a barbershop disappointed again.
+A cut that looks incredible on one person can look completely wrong on another.
+The difference comes down to three things: face shape, hair type, and lifestyle.
+Get those three factors dialed in and you’ll never leave a barbershop disappointed again.
+Let me walk you through each one.

 Understanding Your Face Shape

-Your face shape determines which haircuts will balance your features and which ones will exaggerate them.
-Most men fall into one of six categories, and identifying yours is the first step to finding your ideal cut.
+Your face shape determines which cuts will balance your features and which ones will throw them off.
+Most guys fall into one of six categories, and figuring out yours is step one.

 Oval Face